milo-lab/cellular_turnover/README.md

     2. The source code is given in a .ipynb file

 In addition two general notebooks: one contains utility functions and the other a code for running all the notebooks at ones.
-The results are saved in another .xlsx file, a spreadsheet for each tissue.
+The results are saved in another .xlsx file, a spreadsheet for each cell type.

 ---